kabaehr/training-angular2/Exercises/Exercise 5/README.md

 ## Exercise 5 ##

-In this exercise, we reuse the existing form and use it to add a new expense.
+In this exercise, we reuse the existing form component and use it to add a new expense.
 For that, we also have to implement the add functionality in the backend.

 ### Tasks ###